linode/docs/docs/guides/troubleshooting/rescue-and-rebuild/index.md

     [![Linode Cloud Manager Linodes page](cloud-manager-linodes-page.png "Linode Cloud Manager Linodes page with one Linode highlighted")](cloud-manager-linodes-page.png)

-1. The Linode's detail page will appear.
-Click on the **Rebuild** tab:
+1. The Linode's detail page appears.
+Click the **Rebuild** tab:

     [![Linode Cloud Manager Linode detail page - Rebuild tab highlighted](cloud-manager-linode-detail-page-rebuild-tab-highlighted.png "Linode Cloud Manager Linode detail page with Rebuild tab highlighted")](cloud-manager-linode-detail-page-rebuild-tab-highlighted.png)

 1. Complete the Rebuild form.
 Select an image to deploy and enter a root password.
-Optionally, select one or more SSH keys (if you have not added any SSH Keys via the Cloud Manager, this option will not be available).
+Optionally, select one or more SSH keys (if you have not added any SSH Keys via the Cloud Manager, this option does not appear).

-1. Click on the **Rebuild** button after completing the form:
+1. Click on **Rebuild** button after completing the form:

     [![Linode Cloud Manager Rebuild form - Rebuild button highlighted](cloud-manager-rebuild-form-rebuild-button-highlighted.png "Linode Cloud Manager Rebuild form with Rebuild button highlighted")](cloud-manager-rebuild-form-rebuild-button-highlighted.png)

-1. A confirmation dialog will appear.
-Click the **Rebuild** button in the dialog to start the rebuild process:
+1. A confirmation dialog appears.
+Click **Rebuild** button in the dialog to start the rebuild process:

     [![Linode Cloud Manager Rebuild form confirmation dialog](cloud-manager-rebuild-form-confirmation-dialog.png "Linode Cloud Manager Rebuild form confirmation dialog")](cloud-manager-rebuild-form-confirmation-dialog.png)

-1. You will be returned to the **Summary** tab for the Linode and a **Rebuilding** progress bar will appear.
-When the operation completes, your Linode will be booted under the new Linux image:
+1. The **Summary** tab for the Linode appears and a **Rebuilding** progress bar appears.
+When the operation completes, the Linode is booted under the new Linux image:

     [![Linode Cloud Manager Linode detail page - Rebuild progress bar highlighted](cloud-manager-linode-detail-page-rebuild-progress-bar-highlighted.png "Linode Cloud Manager Linode detail page with the Rebuild progress bar highlighted")](cloud-manager-linode-detail-page-rebuild-progress-bar-highlighted.png)